 “Very Active” – You tend to exercise or play sports 4-5 times a week.

 “Extremely Active” – You tend to be active 7 days a week and engage in physical activity on a regular basis.

 8. LBM- Or Lean Body Mass– This is automatically figured from your Body Fat %

-9. Body Type Category – As described in the “Rapid Fat Loss Handbook”, there are 3 Body Type Categories.
+9. Body Type Category – There are 3 Body Type Categories.
 This will automatically compute which category you are based on your entered information.

-10. “Daily Macros” – Protein, Fat, and Carbohydrates will all be automatically calculated based on the “Rapid Fat Loss Handbook” plan.
+10. “Daily Macros” – Protein, Fat, and Carbohydrates will all be automatically calculated based on the Step-by-Step Beginners Guide to the PSMF Diet

 “Fat” – Can be manually adjusted to stay within your target range